penumbra-zone/penumbra/docs/protocol/src/crypto/transaction_signing.md

 hash function.
 The effect hash is derived from the proto-encoding of the action - in cases where the effecting data and authorizing data are the same, or the *body* of the action - in cases where the effecting data and authorizing data are different.
-Each proto has a unique string associated with it which we call its *Type URL*, which is included in the inputs to BLAKE2b-512.
+Each proto has a unique string associated with it called its *Type URL*, which is included in the inputs to BLAKE2b-512.
 Type URLs are variable length, so a fixed-length field (8 bytes) is first included in the hash to denote the length of the Type URL field.